Last updated on August 25th, 2022 at 01:04 pm

 The correct marking would be a yellow background in place of the red/silver legend plate, like the example below.
-The yellow background could have the words “emergency stop” on them, but it is not necessary as the colour combination is enough.
+The yellow background could have the words “emergency stop” on it, but this is not necessary as the colour combination is enough.

 I wonder how the contact block(s) inside the enclosure are doing?
 Contact blocks have been known to fall off the back of emergency stop operator buttons, leaving you with a button that does nothing when pressed.
 Contact blocks secured with screws are most vulnerable to this kind of failure.
 Losing a contact block like this happens most often in high-vibration conditions.
 I have run across this in real life while doing inspections on client sites.

 There are contact blocks made to detect this kind of failure, like Allen Bradley’s self-monitoring contact block, 800TC-XD4S, or the similar Siemens product, 3SB34.
 Most controls component manufacturers will be likely to have similar components.

 Here is an example of poor planning when installing new barrier guards.
 The emergency stop button is now out of reach.
 The original poster does not indicate a reason why the emergency stop for the machine he was operating was mounted on a different machine.